D

 Localisation

 The main reason we decided to develop another typing practice software was because there was surprisingly no available multilingual solution.
-The whole point of this is to make education material written in Kinyarwanda language.
+The whole point of this is to make educational material written in the Kinyarwanda language.

 Playfulness